microsoft/jacdac-c/README.md

-# JACDAC firmware library
+# Jacdac firmware library

-This library implements platform-agnostic aspects of the  [JACDAC](https://aka.ms/jacdac) protocol.
+This library implements platform-agnostic aspects of the  [Jacdac](https://aka.ms/jacdac) protocol.
 It's meant to be included as submodule, and use the build system of the parent repository.

 It's currently used in the following projects:
 * https://github.com/microsoft/jacdac-stm32x0 (which has some better docs on building)
 * https://github.com/microsoft/jacdac-esp32 (which is quite experimental)

-This library is part of [JACDAC Module Development Kit](https://github.com/microsoft/jacdac-mdk).
+This library is part of [Jacdac Module Development Kit](https://github.com/microsoft/jacdac-mdk).

 ## Adding new services